Achilles2182/workflows/README.md

 # Workflows Course

-This project is a about workflow
+This project is about workflow management from Lynda course.